Mukai models and Borcherds products: Universal surface over the period domain

 Since ${\OLg}$ has an element exchanging the two components of ${\Dg}$, ${\Fg}$ is irreducible.
 By Baily-Borel \cite{BB}, ${\Fg}$ is a normal quasi-projective variety.

 The $(-2)$-Heegner divisor of ${\Dg}$ is defined as

 This is locally finite and descends to an algebraic divisor of ${\Fg}$.
 We write ${\Dgo} = {\Dg} - \mathcal{H}$.

 A \textit{marked polarized $K3$ surface} of genus $g$ is a triplet $(S, L, \varphi)$ where $S$ is a smooth $K3$ surface, $L$ is an ample line bundle on $S$ of degree $2g-2$, and $\varphi$ is an isometry $H^{2}(S, {\Z})\to {\LK}$ such that $\varphi([L])=l$.
+(In particular, $L$ is assumed to be primitive.)
 When $L$ is nef and big, we say instead \textit{quasi-polarized}.
 By the period mapping, ${\Dgo}$ is identified with the fine moduli space of marked polarized $K3$ surfaces of genus $g$.
 Gluing the polarized Kuranishi families, we have a universal family $({\Xgo} \to {\Dgo}, \varphi)$ over ${\Dgo}$ (see \cite{Be}, \cite{Hu}).
-We have the equivariant action of ${\OLg}$ on ${\Xgo} \to {\Dgo}$ induced from change of marking (cf.~\cite{Hu} p.120).
+We have the equivariant action of ${\OLg}$ on ${\Xgo} \to {\Dgo}$ induced by changing the marking (cf.~\cite{Hu} p.120).